 Accommodation: Kanga Camp, 2-nights

-Day11: Fly by light aircraft to Victoria Falls & depart
+Day11: Fly to Victoria Falls & depart

 Day12: Arrive UK